Why news subscriptions feel like a burden to young people

 Conclusions

-Indeed, as the authors note in their conclusion: “An overall observation based on our analysis is that these young non-subscribers expressed a strong preference for ‘multi-perspectivism' in their news use.
-They included a myriad of both national and international sources, they were -savvy and knew how to maneuver around payment models in search of information, and were pragmatic but not naïve when searching for accessible information.
+Indeed, as the authors note in their conclusion: “An overall observation based on our analysis is that these young non-subscribers expressed a strong preference for ‘multi-perspectivism’ in their news use.
+They included a myriad of both national and international sources, they were tech-savvy and knew how to maneuver around payment models in search of information, and were pragmatic but not naïve when searching for accessible information.
 A key overarching preference was the freedom of not being tied to a subscription.
-As such, it seemed unthinkable to ‘commit' to one or two providers.
+As such, it seemed unthinkable to ‘commit’ to one or two providers.
 Subscriptions were rather experienced as supplementary and restrictive burdens to their already existing news repertoires.”

 So, does the increase in paywalls suggest that people are becoming less informed?
 While it’s far beyond the scope of this single paper to answer that big question, this Norwegian study would suggest that non-subscribers can develop strategic workarounds to keep up with the news — and that the experience of subscriptions can be a burdensome turn-off in its own right, for reasons that deserve further study.

-This piece has been written by Contributor
+This piece has been written by The Audiencers